Introduction:

 6. Assistant replies: done

-Best offline tools for smart home assistants
+Best offline tools for private home assistants

 1.Rhasspy